Mathematics 101: Welcome to the Mathematics Major

 Participation

-Since most of the class is discussion, the class will only truly be helpful if you are there and participating.
+Since most of the class is discussion, the class will only truly be helpful if you are here and participating.
 If you are present for a discussion you will receive one participation point that day.
-If you also participate to the class as a whole (answer a question, present a solution, ask an insightful question or offer important relevant commentary) you will receive two participation points for that day.
+If you also participate to the class as a whole (answer a question, ask an insightful question, or offer important relevant commentary) you will receive two participation points for that day.
 Present each day and never speaking in class will earn 80%.
 Speaking every other day will earn 95%.
 Scores between will be scaled linearly.

 Presentations

 You will give two evaluated presentations during this course.
-The first will be at least two minutes long, will include notes, and will describe what led you to becoming a mathematics major.
+The first will be at least three minutes long, will include notes, and will describe what led you to becoming a mathematics major.
 Your second presentation will be about some mathematics not taught in your high school or college classes that you find interesting.
-Your second presentation must be at least ten minutes long.
+Your second presentation must be six to eight minutes long.

 Reports